hyperpress/ts-backups/README.md

 Based on script authored by ASHUTOSH on newtechrepublic.com Successfully Tested on Centos-6,7 on Webfaction Shared and VPS servers.
-You can easily change variables to use this script for other backup uses.
+You can easily change variables to use this script for many other backup uses.

-**IMPORTANT: Change variables and absolute path variables to match your settings.
+**IMPORTANT: Passing passwords via a bash script is a potential security vulnerability.
+There are many methods and arguments about how to secure passwords in bash scripts.
+None of them are bullet proof.
+Encrypting and decrypting is one suggested method, but it's not easy to accomplish, and ultimately you have to decrypt the password at destination anyway.
+I recommend setting file permissions as tightly as possible and still be able to run the script in a cron.
+Mine are set to CHMOD 700, so only the owner can read, write, or execute the script.
+Your mileage may vary.